ogelbric/ntp/README.md

-# NTP in Tanzu and how the IP settings can propergate when a change is needed
+# NTP in Tanzu and how the IP settings can propergate when a change is needed (vCenter 8u2)

 In vCenter there are 2 places with in the supervisor cluster to hchange the NTP settings for the kubernetes clusters (supervisor/guest clusters)